Leskevicius/SPOJ/README.md

 # SPOJ
-Some (not all) problems solved on SPOJ
+Some (not all) problems solved on SPOJ!
+Good times.